Ads-insights/google-productfeed-enrichment-kit/README.md

 ## Key Features

-🌍 **Works in any language** — Tested on Dutch, English, and Romanian feeds.
-Claude understands any input; the skills control the output language.
+🌍 **Works in any language** — Claude understands any input; the skills control the output language.

 🔒 **Never overwrites good data** — Existing attributes stay untouched.
 Only empty or poor-quality fields get enriched.